Preserving Kodiak's Maritime Heritage

 The Rise and Fall of the Kodiak King Crab Fishery, 1950-1982

 And then, in 1982, it ended.
 The crab went away, for reasons still not fully understood.
 People moved on to other fisheries, to other occupations, or off the island.
-The fishermen got older and began raising families.
+The fishermen got older and started having kids.
 The town quieted down.
-But the stories remained, filtering through the collective memory of Kodiak and other fishing communities along Alaska’s Gulf coast and down to Seattle, stories of huge catches and crazy paychecks, of wild behavior and hard, hard work, of being young and invincible, of a fishery that seemed at the time to be forever.
-It was that feeling, those stories, which Kodiak Maritime Museum has tried to capture in its oral history of the fishery, before the people who lived them went away themselves.
+But the stories remained, filtering through the collective memory of Kodiak and other fishing communities along Alaska’s Gulf coast and down to Seattle, stories of huge catches and crazy paychecks, of wild behavior and hard, hard work, of being young and invincible, of a fishery that some thought would last forever.